qbicode/blinkdms/doc_src/source/tutorial/index.rst

 Convert Word documents to PDF
 `````````````````````````````
 What to keep in mind:
-  * there is an example for a proper WOrd template: see [GIT-PROJ]/doc/examples/Template_SOP_v1.docx
+  * there is an example for a proper Word template: see [GIT-PROJ]/doc_src/examples/Template_SOP_v1.docx
   * the PDF conversions takes places at the end of the release process
   * a VIEWER can only retrieve the PDF version, not the Word-version